-- a.
-Cleared Individuals Who Marry or Cohabitate. - (1) Within 45 days of marriage or cohabitation with an individual who has never held a DOE access authorization, an individual who has been granted access authorization shall submit two copies of DOE F 5631.34 to the appropriate field element manager. - (2) The OPM shall conduct a National Agency Check (without fingerprints) on the spouse or cohabitant. - b.
+a.
+Cleared Individuals Who Marry or Cohabitate.

+- (1) Within 45 days of marriage or cohabitation with an individual who has never held a DOE access authorization, an individual who has been granted access authorization must submit two copies of DOE F 5631.34 to the appropriate field element manager. - (2) For individuals holding "Q" access authorization whose new spouse or cohabitant is either a foreign national or maintains dual citizenship an OPM National Agency Check (without fingerprint cards) will be requested on the new spouse or cohabitant by submitting the DOE F 5631.34 and a completed OFI 86C, Special Agreement Checks, to OPM.
+The OFI 86C should be overprinted with the appropriate agency agreement number (98-01) and an "S" should be entered in box 7 of the form. - (3) For individuals holding "L" access authorization whose new spouse or cohabitant is either a foreign national or maintains dual citizenship, the DOE F 5631.34 should be forwarded to Personnel Security Policy, SO-211.2, who will arrange for the appropriate indices checks to be conducted. - b.
 Name Changes.
 Whenever a DOE-cleared individual has a name change, the individual must notify the appropriate DOE security office so that the appropriate name change can be made on the CPCI.